nikos-Gk/dialogue-quality-measures/README.md

 ```
 # Toxicity
 ## calculate_toxicity: Toxicity Analysis (Turn–Level)
 This module assesses the toxicity level of each utterance in a discussion by employing OpenAI's language models or a locally hosted Llama model.
-The model assigns a toxicity label on a 1-to-5 scale:
+The model assigns a toxicity label (integer) on a 1-to-5 scale:

 - **1** – Not Toxic
 - **5** – Extremely Toxic (highly offensive, threatening, or likely to push others out of the conversation)